 An SAP S/4HANA migration offers many benefits, but to ensure a smooth migration, you must be aware of your specific reasons for migrating.

-Consequently, you should not plan to migrate to SAP S/4HANA as an update or upgrade of an already implemented solution.
+Consequently, you should not plan an SAP S/4HANA migration as an update or upgrade of an already implemented solution.
 The functional and business scope of SAP ERP and SAP S/4HANA are similar, but this migration will introduce a new digital core to your enterprise that ensures future competitiveness.

 Questions to Answer